Most common type of mesothelioma, makes up more than 80% of diagnoses

 Mesothelioma tumors can be made of different types of cells with varied properties.
 The three main mesothelioma cell types are:

-- Epithelioid mesothelioma: The tumors contain epithelioid cells that look similar to epithelial cells found in the skin and other common tissues.
+• Epithelioid mesothelioma: The tumors contain cells that look similar to epithelial cells found in the skin and other common tissues.
 This is the most common mesothelioma cell type.
 Compared to other cell types, epithelioid mesothelioma responds well to treatment.

-- Sarcomatoid mesothelioma: The tumors contain sarcomatoid cells that look like sarcoma cells, which are a type of cancer cell.
-This cell type makes up approximately 10% – 20% of all mesothelioma diagnoses.
-It generally responds to immunotherapy better than chemotherapy.
+• Sarcomatoid mesothelioma: The tumors contain cells that look like sarcoma cells, which are a type of cancer cell.
+This cell type generally responds to immunotherapy better than chemotherapy.

 Recommended treatment methods vary based on mesothelioma cell type and location.
 Doctors can create customized treatment plans based on each individual case.

 It is important to diagnose malignant mesothelioma as early as possible.
 After recognizing symptoms, doctors confirm a mesothelioma diagnosis with a biopsy.
-Biopsies are the only way to definitively diagnose mesothelioma.
-Other diagnostic tools may help determine location and cancer stage.
+Tissue biopsies are the only way to definitively diagnose mesothelioma.

 Common Tests for Diagnosing Mesothelioma